Stevie McCrorie: Career

-2015–16: The Voice UK
+The Voice UK (2015)

 In 2015, McCrorie auditioned for the fourth series of The Voice UK performing Kodaline's "All I Want", with all four coaches turning for him.
 He eventually chose to join Ricky Wilson's team.
 During the battle rounds, he battled Tim Arnold singing Imagine Dragons' "Demons", and McCrorie won the Battle.
 During the Knockout Rounds, McCrorie performed U2's "I Still Haven't Found What I'm Looking For".
 McCrorie was then through to the live shows.
 During the first live show, he performed Cyndi Lauper's "All Through the Night".
 McCrorie received the Team Ricky "fast pass" and was saved.
 The other Team Ricky artists were Emmanuel Nwamadi, who advanced to the next live show via the public vote and Autumn Sharif, who did not advance to the second live show.
 During the second live show, McCrorie performed Leona Lewis' "Bleeding Love" and advanced to the Live Final along with teammate Nwamadi.
 During the live final, he performed "I'll Stand By You", "Get Back", "All I Want" and the winner's single "Lost Stars".
 On 4 April 2015 on the live show, it was announced that McCrorie was the winner of The Voice UK 2015.
 He had beaten the only other remaining contestant, opera singer Lucy O'Byrne.
+He was nicknamed "The Hero" during the competition.

+Performances

-2016–2019: Big World and touring
+Decca and Big World (2015–2016)

 On 5 April 2015, the day after he won the show, McCrorie released his winner's single, a cover of "Lost Stars", written by Gregg Alexander, Danielle Brisebois, Nick Lashley and Nck Southwood, via digital download.
 The song reached number 1 in his native Scotland and six in the UK.
 His second single, "My Heart Never Lies" was released in November 2015 along with an accompanying music video.
 It reached number 51 on the Scottish Singles Chart.
 His first album since winning The Voice UK, Big World, was released on 8 January 2016.
 The album reached number four in Scotland number 35 on the UK Albums Chart.
-To promote the album, he made an appearance on The Voice in 2016 on the first live shows, and performed "My Heart Never Lies".
-Following the performance, Big World re-entered the Scottish Albums Chart at number 15 and UK Albums Chart at number 70, while My Heart Never Lies re-entered at a new peak of 45 on the Scottish Singles Chart.
+To promote the album, he made an appearance on The Voice in 2016 on the first live shows, and performed "My Heart Never Lies", which was released as the lead and only single from the album.
+Following the performance on The Voice UK, the album re-entered the Scottish Albums Chart at number 15 and UK Albums Chart at number 70, while "My Heart Never Lies" re-entered at a new peak of 45 on the Scottish Singles Chart.